State Secrecy Law: History

+Prior to the passage of the SSL, incidents where espionage cases involving hostile foreign intelligence agencies were handled through use of other laws such as the Passport or SDF Law.

+An attempt was made to pass an anti-espionage law during the administration of Yasuhiro Nakasone in 1985.
+Concerns were raised on how whether human rights will be violated and whether there is a balance between public interest and the necessity of protecting state secrets.
+No law was passed due to outcry from the opposition due to the negative legacy of the Kempeitai.

 Proposed by the second Abe cabinet, the law was approved by the Security Council on October 25, 2013, then was submitted to the National Diet, before being approved there as well on December 6 the same year.
 The law was promulgated on December 13, 2013, and came into force one year later.

 On December 24, 2022, the JMSDF Criminal Investigation Command (CIC) investigated the first breach of the SSL after a captain was charged for leaking classified information.
 Among the information that was illegally disclosed included intelligence acquired by American military forces to a former JMSDF admiral, who said that classified information should not be disclosed to him.

 Captain Takashi Inoue was dismissed from the JMSDF.
 At the time of his dismissal, Captain Inoue was posted at the JMSDF Command and Staff College.

 On January 19, 2023, the leaks reported included information on Chinese ships in Japanese territorial waters.

+On April 27, 2023, violations of the SSL were reported with officers in the JMSDF and the JGSDF for failing to ensure lower-ranked personnel have received appropriate clearances.